 You will not need your candy thermometer for this, just be sure to boil it for at least 8 minutes.
 Here's the recipe.

 11. Almond Joy Fudge

 Oh Almond Joys, how I love you and your layer of flavors.
-This fudge is a fun twist on this candy bar and it’s so easy to make!
-The recipe suggest a few things, but one of the most important is to use chocolate kisses, so have the kids start unwrapping them!
+This fudge is a fun twist on this candy bar and it's so easy to make!
+The recipe suggests a few things, but one of the most important is to use chocolate kisses, so have the kids start unwrapping them!

 You'll get that classic authentic candy bar flavor by using chocolate kisses.
 Here's the recipe.

 Buckeyes are classic peanut butter and chocolate-dipped candies that are usually shaped as balls.
 The combination of chocolate and peanut butter is another that people just can't get enough of.
 Well, if you love buckeyes but don't feel like dipping them all in chocolate, try out this fudge.
 The first layer is made by melting peanut butter, butter, and vanilla together.
 Powdered sugar is added in and the mixture is poured into a pan.